Hilya: Traditions

-In Turkey, giving a hilye panel as a marriage gift for the happiness of the union and safety of the home has been a tradition that is disappearing.
+In Turkey, giving a ḥilya panel as a marriage gift for the happiness of the union and safety of the home has been a tradition that is disappearing.
 Covering such panels with sheer curtains was part of the religious folklore in Istanbul households.

-Since Osman's time, every Turkish calligrapher has been expected to produce at least one hilye, using the three muhaqqaq, thuluth and naskh scripts.
-It is a common tradition for masters of calligraphy to obtain their diploma of competency (icazetname) after completing a hilye panel as their final assignment.
+Since Osman's time, every Turkish calligrapher has been expected to produce at least one ḥilya, using the three muhaqqaq, thuluth and naskh scripts.
+It is a common tradition for masters of calligraphy to obtain their diploma of competency (icazetname) after completing a ḥilya panel as their final assignment.

-The art of hilye flourishes in Turkey.
-Contemporary artists continue to create hilyes in the classical form as well as to innovate.
-Modern hilyes maintain the essence of a hilye, even while the appearance of the elements of the hilye is customized or calligraphy is used to create abstract or figurative works.
-Contemporary hilyes are exhibited in major exhibitions in Turkey as well as outside the country.
+The art of ḥilya flourishes in Turkey.
+Contemporary artists continue to create ḥilān in the classical form as well as to innovate.
+Modern ḥilān maintain the essence of a ḥilya, even while the appearance of the elements of the ḥilya is customized or calligraphy is used to create abstract or figurative works.
+Contemporary ḥilān are exhibited in major exhibitions in Turkey as well as outside the country.

 Theological opinion

-According to the Süleymaniye Vakfı, a Salafi influenced religious foundation in Turkey that publishes religious opinions (fatwa), hilye panels are works of art, but hanging them in the home has no religious value.
+According to the Süleymaniye Vakfı, a Salafi influenced religious foundation in Turkey that publishes religious opinions (fatwa), ḥilya panels are works of art, but hanging them in the home has no religious value.
 That is, they provide no merit to those who hang them or carry them on their persons, and those who do not possess them have no deficit.